gerardjoreilly/gerardjoreilly.github.io/_pages/cv.md

 * Expert reviewer for the Swiss National Science Foundation for the 2021 call for general projects (2022)
 * Expert reviewer for the Italian Ministry of Universities and Research as part of the funding programme PRIN2020: Research Projects of Significant National Interest (2021)
 * Peer reviewer for the following international journal publications:
+  * Advances in Structural Engineering
+  * ASCE Journal of Performance of Constructed Facilities
-  * Earthquake Engineering and Structural Dynamics
+  * ASCE Journal of Structural Engineering
   * Bulletin of Earthquake Engineering
+  * Computers and Structures
-  * Journal of Earthquake Engineering
+  * Earthquake Engineering & Engineering Vibrations
-  * ASCE Journal of Structural Engineering
+  * Earthquake Engineering & Structural Dynamics
+  * Earthquake Spectra
+  * Earthquakes & Structures
   * Engineering Structures
-  * Earthquake Spectra
-  * Soil Dynamic and Earthquake Engineering
-  * Earthquake Engineering and Engineering Vibrations
+  * International Journal of Disaster Risk Reduction
   * Journal of Building Engineering
+  * Journal of Earthquake Engineering
+  * Journal of Structural Integrity & Maintenance
+  * Nature Communications
+  * Reliability Engineering & System Safety
+  * Resilient Cities and Structures
+  * Soil Dynamics & Earthquake Engineering
-  * Sustainable Cities and Society
+  * Sustainable Cities & Society
+  * Steel & Composites
+  * Structural Engineering & Mechanics, An International Journal
   * Structures
-  * International Journal of Disaster Risk Reduction
-  * The Structural Design of Tall and Special Buildings
+  * The Structural Design of Tall & Special Buildings
-  * Journal of Performance of Constructed Facilities
-  * Journal of Structural Integrity and Maintenance
-  * Advances in Structural Engineering
-  * Steel and Composites
-  * Structural Engineering and Mechanics, An International Journal
-  * Earthquakes and Structures

 Editorial Roles & Membership
 ======